makersacademy/takeaway-challenge/README.md

 ## Bananas Take Away

-Welcome to the only restaurant in Bananas City!
+Welcome to the one and only restaurant in Bananas City!

 --- Under Construction ---